-Data metrics are what you measure.
+- Data metrics are what you measure.
 Select metrics that are meaningful and directly related to the objectives.
-Is your objective to encourage students to drink in healthier ways?
-You may want to measure rates of alcohol use (past year use, binge drinking, number of drinks on a typical night out), perception of others' drinking, and rates of experienced consequences of alcohol use.

-Once you have defined your metrics, plan for how you will collect the data you need.
+Is your objective to encourage students to step in if they feel a peer is not drinking in a safe way?
+You may want to measure comfort level with intervening, how they feel their peers will perceive them for intervening, and in what ways they are most likely to intervene. - Once you have defined your metrics, plan for how you will collect the data you need.
 There are multiple types of data collection methods that can be used (existing/archival data, surveys, focus groups, etc.), and utilizing various methods can provide a more complete picture.
 There is likely some existing data available from the conduct/accountability office, campus or community law enforcement, and/or enrollment management.
 Related to the above example, you could collect this data via a survey, host a focus group about perceptions of others' behaviors, or get self-reported alcohol use intake data from the health or counseling center.

-Remember that both quantitative and qualitative data are valuable.
+You can also utilize the MACHB survey results, Engage overview and deeper dive pre and post-test survey data and the online introductory training data.
+Reach out to our staff at pip@missouri.edu if you need assistance with accessing these data. - Remember that both quantitative and qualitative data are valuable.
 Quantitative data are numerical, can be scored and counted, and are typically a result of closed-ended questions.
-Qualitative data are non-numerical, are rich in detail and description, and are usually a result of open-ended questions in surveys or from focus groups, key informant interviews, etc.

-Additionally, evaluate whether the sources of data are relevant (related to the problems you are trying to solve), consistent (gathered in the same way across time) and accurate (correct and valid).
+Qualitative data are non-numerical, are rich in detail and description, and are usually a result of open-ended questions in surveys or from focus groups, key informant interviews, etc. - Additionally, evaluate whether the sources of data are relevant (related to the problems you are trying to solve), consistent (gathered in the same way across time) and accurate (correct and valid).

 3. Outline and implement a data collection strategy.
 Be mindful of who will help gather, analyze, and interpret the data - consider working with your campus office of strategic initiatives and assessment, other data collection and analysis experts, and, if necessary, consult with your campus's institutional review board (IRB).
 You may need to provide informed consent for any research that is done.
-Additionally, consider the need for incentives/inducements for participation and determine the process for acquiring and distributing them to participants.
+Additionally, consider the need for incentives/ inducements for participation and determine the process for acquiring and distributing them to participants.
 Determine how you will collect and store the data (online survey platform, written notes from a focus group, etc.) Also work with stakeholders on the design and format of any data collection methods (wording of survey questions, format of focus groups, etc.) and ensure that questions are culturally competent and equitable.
 Once you set your strategy and create a timeline, implement it!

 4. Analyze and synthesize the data results.
 Once you have collected the data or pulled it together from various sources, you may need to do further analysis.
 This might involve disaggregating data to look at which populations are engaging in certain behaviors, synthesizing information from various sources, or comparing and contrasting data.
 Look for major themes and if comparing data over time, what is changing.